 We mentioned how soft and porous marble can be, which is why you have to be careful not to stain and engrave it.
 Adults can easily understand the things that can harm the tiles, but small children?
 We don’t think so.
 It’s either you wait for the kids to grow or attach your marble bathroom to your bedroom.
 An en suite will reduce the dangers of ruining the marble tiles.

 Rust can develop and ruin the tile

 You should know that marble stone contains a lot of minerals, including iron.
 As we all know, iron forms into rust when it reacts to oxygen.
 The rust will give the marble tiles a reddish-brown stain.
 It can be a little disappointing, especially when you’re opting for clean and crisp white bathrooms.
-You can prevent it using the highest quality sealant you can find.
+You can prevent it by using the highest quality sealant you can find.

 We hope these tips helped you decide whether to go for marble bathrooms or not.
 If you have any thoughts or if you’d like us to help you design an awesome bathroom, don’t hesitate to contact us.